Florida foster care and adoption guidelines

 We are pleased that you are interested in fostering or adoption.
-For information, interested families in Florida can call the Adoption Information Center toll-free at 800-96-ADOPT (800-962-3678).
-This number only works when calling inside the state of Florida.
-When calling from the outside of Florida, dial 904-353-0679.
+For information, interested families in Florida can contact the Adoption Information Center:

 - Foster and adoption licensing requirements